 Erika's Picks for Best Dining Credit Cards

-American Express® Gold Card - Best for delivery:
+American Express® Gold Card - Best for high rates on dining:

-Chase Sapphire Preferred® Card - Best for high earning rates:
+Chase Sapphire Preferred® Card - Best for dining and luxury travel:

 Dining out can take a major bite out of your budget.
 Americans spent an average of $3,639 in 2022 on “food away from home” according to the U.S. Bureau of Labor Statistics.
 That works out to just over $303 a month.